The Savannah Monitor is one of the smallest and most popular species among the monitor genus.

 - Lighting: UVB and high wattage basking bulb required.

-- Substrate: reptile carpet.
+- Substrate: newspaper.

 Active during the day, they require a UVB light for essential vitamin production, especially for babies!
 Lighting should be on for about 12 hours of light and 12 hours of darkness each day.
 You should also use an incandescent bulb to create a very hot basking spot.
 Make sure the incandescent light is out of reach from your monitor.